 a certain angle has a likeness of a lion at rest.

 This is its signature and most photographed landmark.
-It is a reasonably easy climb to the top from where magnificent views of the ocean immediately open to you.
+It is a reasonably easy climb to the top from where magnificent views of the ocean immediately open up to you.

 There’s so much to do and see at Gericke’s Point that it’s no wonder it is a much favoured spot by locals and tourists alike.

 You may spot the resident pod of Humpback Dolphins surfing the waves towards the beach.
 These dolphins do not ride the bow or stern wave of boats as the Bottlenose Dolphins enjoy doing.
 Instead, they avoid harbour areas because of boating activity.
 It's probably why they like this bay!